 While markets can always have a bad day, week, month or even year, history suggests investors are less likely to suffer losses over longer periods.

 This chart illustrates the concept.
 While the range of one-year stock returns has varied widely since 1950 (+47% to -39%), a blend of stocks and bonds has not produced a negative return over any five-year rolling period in the past 70 years.

 However, investors should still keep in mind the time horizon of their goals.
-Does your situation call for higher returns and the higher risk that comes with it?
+Does your situation call for higher returns and the higher risks that come with it?
 Or does your plan involve making use of the return from your investments very soon?